 This course is actually part one of a three-part series.
 The second course and third course build on the knowledge and skills you gain in this course.

-Being that this is an intermediate course, you should already have some computer programming experience.
-At the courses end, you’ll get a free online certification.
+Since this is an intermediate course, you should already have computer programming experience.
+At the course’s end, you’ll get a free online certification.

 25. MIT’s Introduction to Biology: The Secret of Life

 Rounding out our list of free certificate courses is this beginner class from MIT and edX.
-It introduces you to multiple topics in biology.
+The Secret of Life introduces you to multiple topics in biology.
 You’ll study genetics, molecular biology, and genomics.
 You’ll also explore biochemistry and rational medicine.

 Other topics include: